tuokaikyle/1000-fake-users/README.md

 | zodiacSign | computed from dob|

+## 1000-fake-person-US

+Different from *1000-fake-person* in the following:

+firstname - has firstname
+lastname - has lastname
+email - contains first name and last name (can have duplicates)
+gender - male, female, other
+dob - US styled, has range, but no normalization
+currentLocation - US state names
+height - foot
+weight - pound

 ## 1000-fake-person-China
 can tell sex
 const username = faker.person.firstName(sex); // allow duplidates, can tell sex